 - 1. Under no circumstances should gasoline, alcohol or blended fuels be added to diesel fuel.
 These combinations can create an increased fire or explosive hazard.
 In a closed container such as a fuel tank these blends are more explosive than pure gasoline.
 Do not use these blends. - 2.
-Turn the key- start switch to the OFF position before refuelling. - 3.
 Never remove the fuel cap or refuel with the engine running or hot.

-- 9. Always tighten the fuel tank cap securely. - 10.
-If the original fuel tank cap is lost, replace it with an approved cap.
-A non-approved cap may not be safe. - 11.
-Never use fuel for cleaning purposes. - 12.
+- 8. If the original fuel tank cap is lost, replace it with an approved cap.
+A non-approved cap may not be safe. - 9.
+Never use fuel for cleaning purposes. - 10.
 Arrange fuel purchases so that summer grade fuels are not held over and used in the winter.

-- 4. Do not smoke while refuelling the tractor or when standing near fuel.
-Keep any type of open flame away. - 5.
-Maintain control of the fuel filler pipe nozzle when filling the tank. - 6.
-Use a proper fuel transfer pipe and nozzle when refuelling.
-Ensure that the nozzle and hose are earthed to dissipate any static electrical charge. - 7.
+- 3. Do not smoke while refuelling the tractor or when standing near fuel.
+Keep any type of open flame away. - 4.
+Maintain control of the fuel filler pipe nozzle when filling the tank. - 5.
 Do not fill the fuel tank to capacity.
-Allow room for expansion. - 8.
-Wipe up spilled fuel immediately.
+Fill only to the bottom of the filler neck to allow room for expansion. - 6.
+Wipe up spilled fuel immediately. - 7.
+Always tighten the fuel tank cap securely.